 By this time, Zombi's music had also become more influenced by electro and Italo-disco, and Moore became a prolific remixer in addition to creating his own dance tracks.
 He debuted his disco alter ego Lovelock in early 2010, releasing a Patrick Cowley-esque EP titled Pino Grigio on Mindless Boogie.
 He also shared a split single with Maxime Dangles as part of revered German techno label Kompakt's Speicher series.
 Static Caravan released his solo LP Primitive Neural Pathways, later compiling it on CD with Vaalbara.
 As Gianni Rossi, he composed the soundtrack to Star Vehicle, which was issued by Permanent Vacation in early 2011.
 Also that year, he debuted his synth pop duo Miracle (with British musician Daniel O'Sullivan) with several singles on House Anxiety Records.
 Under his own name, he released the "Zero-Point Field" single on Ron Morelli's L.I.E.S. imprint, which was followed by "Panther Moderns" in 2012.
 The year also brought Lovelock's debut full-length, Burning Feeling, on Internasjonal.
 Temporary Residence issued Brainstorm, a split LP between Moore and Paterra under his Majeure alias.
 Also that year, Cuneiform released Moore's solo album Light Echoes.

 In 2013, Moore's soundtrack to the 2005 documentary Horror Business was issued on vinyl by Death Waltz, the cassette Positronic Neural Pathways was released by VCO Records, and the single "Zen Spiders" appeared on Future Times.
 Near the end of the year, Planet Mu released Miracle's debut full-length, Mercury, and Moore's solo album Pangaea Ultima surfaced on Spectrum Spools.
 In 2015, two additional soundtrack albums by Moore were released: The Guest (Death Waltz) and Cub (Relapse).
-He also released 7" singles on Ghost Box (Other Voices 04) and Death Waltz (Irresistible Force Vs Immovable Object). ~ Paul Simpson
+He also released 7" singles on Ghost Box (Other Voices 04) and Death Waltz (Irresistible Force Vs Immovable Object).
+Moore's soundtrack for the thriller The Mind's Eye appeared on Relapse in late 2016. ~ Paul Simpson